Perkuto/Senior-Back-End-Coding-Challenge/README.md

 ### Product Specifications
 * A user may have many pictures
-* Users may add, modify or remove picture
+* Users may add, modify or remove pictures
 * Picture can be either private or public

 ### Technical Guidelines